akuyuu/nuhuh/README.md

 # nuhuh
 killing twitter (currently x) communities with this simple trick!
 ## installation
-git clone this repo, then go to [chrome://extensions/](chrome://extensions/), turn on dev mode and load unpacked (it is what it is for now)
+git clone this repo (preferably PoC commit), then go to [chrome://extensions/](chrome://extensions/), turn on dev mode and load unpacked (it is what it is for now)